Yaya Diallo: Biography

-From October 1977-February 1978, Diallo survived on unemployment funds and then sold Grolier Encyclopedias door to door.
+From October 1977 to February 1978, Diallo survived on unemployment funds and then sold Grolier Encyclopedias door to door.
 Through 1979, he was dating Helen Alemany, his son Teli Diallo's mother, and teaching drum classes at the space they had rented for Cleba.
 He was also jamming at La Grande Passe on Ontario Street and Chez Dumas on Emery Street.
 At the Centre Monchanin, later the Intercultural Institute of Montreal, he started to teach African dance to a group of women.
 In 1980, at the end of the project, Diallo was hired to work at the center.
-He continued to work part-time and from 1980 to 1987, was a staff member and Treasurer of the board.
+He continued to work part-time and from 1980 to 1987, was a staff member and treasurer of the board.